aimagelab/LLaVA-MORE/README.md

 To further support the research community in enhancing Multimodal LLM performance, we are also releasing the training code and scripts for distributed training.

-Remember to star the repository to stay updated on future releases 🤗 and try our models [here](http://www.more.unimore.it/)!
+Remember to star the repository to stay updated on future releases 🤗!

 ## Performance
 In this section, we present the performance of our model compared to other versions of LLaVA across different multimodal datasets.